 Having taken out time to list the best online resources for students, we’ll like to state that “these resources are indispensable tools in a hardworking students’ arsenal”.
-Some provide you with extracurricular courses, through which you can gain a more insightful knowledge.
+Some provide you with extracurricular courses, through which you can gain more insightful knowledge.

-Some provide help and assistance with essays so you can rest easy knowing you’re getting help from a professional, and some provide you with an expansive catalogue, where you can pick and choose information that is relevant to your studies and integrate quotes from top scholars and thinkers into your essay.
+Some provide help and assistance with essays so you can rest easy knowing you’re getting help from a professional, and some provide you with an expansive catalog, where you can pick and choose the information that is relevant to your studies and integrate quotes from top scholars and thinkers into your essay.